d0i/lhcast/README.md

 # LHCAST: multicast send/recv over reed-solomon encoding with longhair lib.

+MAJOR BUGS:
-BUG: not ready to handle large file (more than 255 blocks in encoded state)
+- not ready to handle large file (more than 255 blocks in encoded state)
+- not ready for send/receive files over lossy network
+- see also: BUGS, header of lhsnd.py

 ## USAGE